We have a perfect dentist for children

 Gingivitis is the mildest form of gum disease, and is extremely common among older children and teenagers.
 Gingivitis most frequently occurs when there is an overgrowth of plaque bacteria along the gum-line.
 Some medications and medical conditions can induce gingivitis, but it is more often related to poor plaque control on the part of the patient.
 Periodontal disease is seen most often in adults who have experienced chronic inflammation in the gum tissue that has led to bone loss around the teeth as a result of specific bacteria and their body’s response to it.
 It is not common for teenagers to have periodontal disease with bone loss, but it can happen.
 If you suspect that your teen has periodontal disease or gingivitis, you should schedule an appointment with your Lincoln, NE children’s dentist to evaluate their condition.

 Generally, removing wisdom teeth is easier for the patient’s recovery if it is done before age 25.
 Every child develops at a different rate.
 Some younger teens may benefit from removing their wisdom teeth at age 15, while others may wait until they are 19.
 Your Lincoln, NE children’s dentist will periodically take a panoramic x-ray to evaluate the development of your teen’s wisdom teeth.
-Generally, if your teen has started to experience painful symptoms including swollen, inflamed gum tissue behind their last molars or pressure pains, it may be time to talk to your Lincoln, NE children’s dentist about a referral to the oral surgeon for wisdom teeth removal.
+Generally, if your teen has started to experience symptoms including swollen, inflamed gum tissue behind their last molars or pressure discomfort, it may be time to talk to your Lincoln, NE children’s dentist about a referral to the oral surgeon for wisdom teeth removal.

 Can a teenager have a root canal?
 Your Lincoln, NE children’s dentist answers…

 Sometimes teens who play sports and sustain trauma to a tooth or who have had a large cavity in the nerve of the tooth may need to have a root canal to save a tooth.
-During early adolescence, it is often the best option to treat a tooth with a root canal to save it as long as possible.
+During early adolescence, it is often an excellent option to treat a tooth with a root canal to save it as long as possible.
 Your Lincoln, NE children’s dentist can help explain treatment options if your teen needs root canal therapy.

 When should my teen see an orthodontist?
 Your Lincoln, NE children’s dentist answers…